 Following the initial approval process, Fannie Mae monitors loan sellers on an ongoing basis using Fannie Mae's Mortgage Origination Risk Assessment procedures.
 Dedicated teams of reviewers perform regular assessments of compliance with Fannie Mae's Selling Guide in various areas of the origination process.
 Fannie Mae selects sellers annually by volume or risk profile for on-site and desk reviews.
 For loan sellers with emerging growth and potentially elevated risk, Fannie Mae may conduct additional file reviews.
 In addition, Fannie Mae may perform on-site reviews of new loan sellers when they meet certain delivery thresholds and of established loan sellers when they fail financial or loan performance requirements.
 Fannie Mae analyzes the results of such reviews, reports any issues to senior management, prioritizes Fannie Mae's findings, develops remediation action plans, and validates a loan seller's progress against Fannie Mae's remediation plans.
-Fannie Mae adjusts its financial ratings and maximum exposure limits of a loan seller based on the results of its reviews, the performance of the loans Fannie Mae acquires from the loan seller, and the loan seller's compliance with Fannie Mae's remediation action plan(s).
+Fannie Mae adjusts its financial ratings and maximum exposure limits of a loan seller based on the results of its reviews, the performance of the loans Fannie Mae acquires from the loan seller, and the loan seller's compliance with Fannie Mae's remediation action plans, for the loans form the loan seller, and the loan seller's compliance with Fannie Mae's remediation action plans.